teckglobal/teckglobal-brute-force-protect/readme.txt

 = Does this plugin require any external services? = Geolocation requires a GeoLite2-City.mmdb file (free from MaxMind) and the MaxMind GeoIP2 PHP library (installed via Composer).
 All other features work locally.

+= How does exploit scan protection work? =
+When enabled, the plugin monitors requests for common exploit targets (e.g., /phpMyAdmin, /wp-config.php) and bans IPs after a set number of attempts.

 == Screenshots ==
-1. Settings page for configuring max attempts, ban time, and IP exclusions.
+1. Settings page for configuring max attempts, ban time, IP exclusions, and exploit protection.
-2. IP Logs showing banned IPs with geolocation data.
+2. IP Logs showing banned IPs with geolocation data and unban option.
 3. Geolocation Map displaying banned IP locations.

 == Changelog ==
+= 1.1.1 =
+* Added "Unban" button to IP Logs page.
+* Fixed geolocation data not populating for manually banned IPs (e.g., country "Unknown").
+* Fixed blank Geolocation Map by ensuring Leaflet integration.

+= 1.1.0 =
+* Added exploit scan protection to detect and ban IPs scanning for vulnerabilities (e.g., phpMyAdmin, wp-config.php).

 = 1.0.3 =
 * Fixed issue where visiting wp-login.php triggered an immediate IP ban.
 * Ensured invalid username checks only run on form submission.